top of page

 The role of space and time in the theory:

-Red times Green times Blue equals White.
+Red times yellow times blue equals green.

 Hamilton believed that the three dimensions were that of space and the one dimension that of time.